localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 -   Creating snapshots for each named volume in your application setup.
 -   Monitoring your deployment while tracking build details & application history.

 LocalStack has been in active partnership with Shipyard and both companies are on a mission to streamline the Software Development Life Cycle (SDLC) and provide frictionless developer experience.
-This partnership is in line with our shared vision of bolstering the DevOps methodologies while providing an improved testing process, quicker release cycles, and optimized cost utilization — all while adhering to the best security practices.
+This partnership is in line with our shared vision of bolstering the DevOps methodologies while providing an improved testing process, quicker release cycles, and optimized cost utilization — all while adhering to security best practices.

 {{< tweet 1670858503693402139 >}}